PBellotto/Discover-The-Murderer---The-Game/README.md

 # Discover-The-Murderer---The-Game

-Please, initiate the game running principal.py in shell.
+Please, initiate the game running principal.py in shell

+Thank you!